ethicalabs-ai/FlowerTune-LLM-Labs/terraform/README.md

 ## Overview

-This folder contains a Terraform configuration to set up infrastructure for FlowerTune on [CUDO Compute](https://www.cudocompute.com/?via=flowertune-llm).
+This folder contains a Terraform configuration to set up infrastructure for FlowerTune LLM on [CUDO Compute](https://www.cudocompute.com/?via=flowertune-llm).

 The configurations will deploy the required resources for your FlowerTune experiments.

 ### Folder Structure

-- `infra_example`: Example folder containing infrastructure setup for FlowerTune.
+- `single_node_infra`: Example folder containing infrastructure setup for FlowerTune LLM on a single node.
 - `modules`: Contains the main module for infrastructure components.

 ## Setup Instructions